rolfdegen/Jeannie-Open-source-Synthesizer/README.md

-# Jeannie 8-voice polyphonic open source virtuel analog/wavetable synthesizer and digital Ladder/State Variable Filter
+# Jeannie 8-voice polyphonic open source virtuel analog/wavetable synthesizer and digital State Variable/Ladder Filter

 Jeannie is an 8-voice polyphonic open source synthesizer kit with digital sound synthesis and digital filters based on a fast ARM Cortex-M7 processor with 1MByte Ram.
 For sound generation, the user has